bibleexchange/courses/through-the-psalms/through-the-psalms-outline.md

 The psalms include unique Hebrew terms.
 The word Selah, found seventy-one times, is most likely a musical notation added by worship leaders after the Israelites incorporated the psalm into public worship.
 Scholars do not know the meaning of maskil, found in thirteen psalms.

+The titles before many of the psalms are probably not to be considered inspired, as they were likely added to the text after David and the original writers composed the psalms.
+However, in trying to understand a particular psalm, some consideration ought to be given to them.
+These titles are very ancient.
+In the Hebrew Bible, if a psalm has a title, the title is actually the first verse of the psalm.
+Therefore, while they may not be original to the text, they are very ancient notes.

+Because the titles are so old, it sometimes can be difficult to discern much from them.
+Sometimes the title tells us to whom the psalm is dedicated.
+“To the chief Musician” is a common dedication (Ps 18).
+Often, the author is indicated, as is the case with Psalm 90, which is “A Prayer of Moses the man of God.”
+Sometimes the occasion for the psalm is mentioned, as it is with Psalm 18.
+These notes are very helpful in interpreting the psalm.
+For example, David wrote, “I will call upon the LORD, who is worthy to be praised, So shall I be saved from mine enemies” (Ps 18:3).
+The title to the psalm tells us who the enemy was: Saul.

 Occasionally, a psalm appears with instructions for the song leader.
 These and others can refer to melodies used with the given psalm or perhaps to suggestions for liturgical use.
 For example, we see instructions such as:

 -  “For the director of music” (occurring in fifty-five psalms;